mlpack/mlpack/doc/user/methods/knn.md

 ### Advanced functionality: template parameters

-The `KNN` class has five template parameters that can be used for custom behavior.
+The `KNN` class is a typedef of the configurable `KNNType` class, which has five template parameters that can be used for custom behavior.
 The full signature of the class is:

 ```
-KNN<DistanceType,
+KNNType<DistanceType,
         TreeType,
         MatType,
         DualTreeTraversalType,
         SingleTreeTraversalType>
 ```

  * `DistanceType`: specifies the [distance metric](../core/distances.md) to be